Stages II-III Multiple Myeloma

-Thalomid-based therapy: Currently more than 70% of newly diagnosed patients receive a combination that includes Thalomid.
-Results of clinical trials indicate that combination treatment with Thalomid and dexamethasone produces anticancer responses in approximately two-thirds of patients, which is significantly improved over dexamethasone treatment alone.
+Thalomid® -based therapy: Currently many newly diagnosed patients receive a combination that includes Thalomid®.
+Results of clinical trials indicate that combination treatment with Thalomid® and dexamethasone produces anticancer responses in approximately two-thirds of patients, which is significantly improved over dexamethasone treatment alone.
 Importantly, Thalomid® doesn’t damage stem cells.3,4

-Alkeran and prednisone has been shown to produce anticancer responses in more than half of patients (60%), and that response lasts for a year and a half, on average.
-Patients typically survive two to three years after treatment with Alkeran and prednisone.
-While patients may respond more quickly to combination chemotherapy such as VAD, overall, anticancer responses are the same with Alkeran and prednisone.
+Alkeran® and prednisone has been shown to produce anticancer responses in more than half of patients (60%), and that response lasts for a year and a half, on average.
+Patients typically survive two to three years after treatment with Alkeran® and prednisone.
+While patients may respond more quickly to combination chemotherapy such as VAD, overall, anticancer responses are the same with Alkeran® and prednisone.9,10,11,12

-Alkeran, prednisone, and Velcade: A benefit of Velcade among patients with previously untreated multiple myeloma was demonstrated by the phase III VISTA trial.
-Study participants received treatment with either MP (Alkeran and prednisone) alone or MP plus Velcade.
-A complete response (complete disappearance of detectable myeloma) occurred in 30% of patients treated with MP plus Velcade, but only 4% of patients treated with MP alone.
-Patients treated with Velcade also had better progression-free survival.
+Alkeran®, prednisone, and Velcade®: A benefit of Velcade® among patients with previously untreated multiple myeloma was demonstrated by the phase III VISTA trial.
+Study participants received treatment with either MP alone or MP plus Velcade®.
+A complete response (complete disappearance of detectable myeloma) occurred in 30% of patients treated with MP plus Velcade®, but only 4% of patients treated with MP alone.
+Patients treated with Velcade® also had better progression-free survival.7

-Alkeran, prednisone, and Thalomid (MPT): The addition of Thalomid to Alkeran/prednisone appears to produce quick and lasting anticancer responses in the treatment of patients with newly diagnosed multiple myeloma.
+Alkeran®, prednisone, and Thalomid (MPT): The addition of Thalomid® to MP appears to produce quick and lasting anticancer responses in the treatment of patients with newly diagnosed multiple myeloma.
 Clinical trial results indicate that patients responded to MPT treatment within four months and nearly three-quarters of patients experienced a partial or near-complete disappearance of their myeloma.
-Approximately nine out of 10 patients (91%) survived two years or more after treatment.
+Approximately nine out of 10 patients (91%) survived two years or more after treatment.11

-The addition of Thalomid to Alkeran/prednisone also appears to improve outcomes in the treatment of elderly patients compared to Alkeran/prednisone alone.
-More than three-quarters (76%) of patients treated with the three-drug combination experienced complete or partial remissions compared to less than half (47.6%) of patients treated with Alkeran/prednisone.
+The addition of Thalomid® to MP also appears to improve outcomes in the treatment of elderly patients compared to MP alone.
+More than three-quarters (76%) of patients treated with the three-drug combination experienced complete or partial remissions compared to less than half (47.6%) of patients treated with MP.12

-MPT also appears to produce longer survival compared to intermediate-dose Alkeran followed by autologous stem cell transplantation in the treatment of elderly patients with multiple myeloma.
+MPT also appears to produce longer survival compared to intermediate-dose Alkeran® followed by ASCT in the treatment of elderly patients with multiple myeloma.

 There are two possible sources of stem cells for transplantation; they may be collected from the patient prior to undergoing high-dose therapy or they may be collected from a donor.
-A stem cell transplant that utilizes the patient’s own cells is called an autologous stem cell transplant.
+A stem cell transplant that utilizes the patient’s own stem cells is called an autologous stem cell transplant (ASCT).
 When the stem cells are from a donor the procedure is called an allogeneic stem cell transplant.

 Initial High-Dose Therapy and Stem Cell Transplant or Wait Until After Relapse?

-Although ASCT as part of initial therapy appears superior to novel agents for treatment of multiple myeloma some patients and physicians elect to wait until multiple myeloma recurs after initial treatment or progresses with treatment.
-Results of clinical trials indicate that patients did not live longer if they opted for this treatment early in their disease course as opposed to waiting until their myeloma recurred.
-Based on these findings, a recent review of multiple myeloma concluded that the timing of ASCT “is based on patient and physician preference and the ability to cryopreserve stem cells.”9 A potential advantage of early ASCT is that it involves a shorter duration of chemotherapy.
+Although ASCT as part of initial therapy appears superior to novel agents for treatment of multiple myeloma some patients and physicians elect to wait until multiple myeloma recurs after initial treatment or progresses with treatment before proceeding to ASCT.
+Results of clinical trials indicate that patients may have similar survival whether they elect to undergo ASCT as part of initial therapy or at the time of relapse.17,18 Based on these findings, a recent review of multiple myeloma concluded that the timing of ASCT “is based on patient and physician preference and the ability to cryopreserve stem cells.”
+One potential advantage of early ASCT is that it involves a shorter duration of chemotherapy.

-It is important to note that undergoing transplantation later in the treatment strategy is more likely to be successful if it is planned for.
+It is important to note that undergoing ASCT at the time of myeloma progression is more likely to be successful if it is planned for.
 Stem cells must be collected prior to any other initial treatment because the bone marrow becomes damaged even with conventional-dose chemotherapy.